lpereira/lwan/README.md

 | `realm` | `str` | `Lwan` | Realm for authorization.
 This is usually shown in the user/password UI in browsers |
 | `password_file` | `str` | `NULL` | Path for a file containing username and passwords (in clear text).
 The file format is the same as the configuration file format used by Lwan |

+> :warning: **Warning:** Not only passwords are stored in clear text in a file
+> that should be accessible by the server, they'll be kept in memory for a few
+> seconds.
+Avoid using this feature if possible.

 Hacking
 -------